A linearization map for genuine equivariant algebraic $K$-theory: A K -theory construction for coefficient systems

 Before proceeding we need some notation.
 There is a strict $2$-category $\mathbb{B}^G$ whose objects are the subgroups of $G$.
 The morphism category $\mathbb{B}^G(H,K)$ is a category whose objects consist, essentially, of formal combinations of transfers, restrictions, and conjugations.
 This category is made explicit in \cref{sec:tech pf app}.

 \begin{proposition}[{c.f.\ \cite[Proposition 4.6]{malkiewich/merling:2016}}] Suppose $F\colon \mathbb{B}^G\to {\rm Wald}$ is a strict $2$-functor, where the codomain is the $2$-category of Waldhausen categories, exact functors, and natural transformations.
-Additionally, suppose this $2$-functor satisfies the additional condition: \begin{itemize} \item[($\star$)] for any $A\in F(H)$ and any $S,T\in S_{H,K}$ we have $F(S\amalg T)(A)\cong F(S)(A)\vee F(T)(A)$ and $F(\emptyset)(A) \cong 0_K$ where $\vee$ is the coproduct in $F(K)$ and $0_K\in F(K)$ is the zero object. \end{itemize} Then there is a spectral Mackey functor $K_G(F)$ with and transfers, restrictions, and conjugations given by applying $K$ to the categorical transfers, restrictions, and conjugations induced by $F$. \end{proposition}
+Additionally, suppose this $2$-functor satisfies the additional condition: \begin{itemize} \item[($\star$)] for any $A\in F(H)$ and any $S,T\in \mathbb{B}^G(H,K)$ the canonical map is an isomorphism and $F(\emptyset)(A) \cong 0_K$ where $\vee$ is the coproduct in $F(K)$ and $0_K\in F(K)$ is the zero object. \end{itemize} Then there is a spectral Mackey functor $K_G(F)$ with and transfers, restrictions, and conjugations given by applying $K$ to the categorical transfers, restrictions, and conjugations induced by $F$. \end{proposition}

 Since we have not yet defined the category $\mathbb{B}^G$ we cannot include a proof here.
-The proof of the proposition is deferred to \cref{sec:tech pf app} (see just after \cref{Appendix B 1-7}).
+The proof of the proposition is deferred to \cref{sec:tech pf app}.